 Reduction of the Railways

 Up until the late sixties Mirfield was the site of a busy locomotive depot and sorting sidings.
 Mirfield had an engine shed at the Huddersfield side of the station which had a turntable so the steam engines could be turned round for coupling to the trains that were assembled in the large marshalling yard on the Leeds side of the sation.
 These trains were assembled from trucks brought here from many other areas.

 The shed closed to steam engines on 2nd January 1967 when the newly opened diesel depot at Healey Mills started operations.
-The engine shed still survives however as home to Patterson's road tankers.
+The engine shed survived for many years as the home to Patterson's road tankers but was finally demolished in 2007.
 All around Mirfield station were numerous railway lines with points crisscrossing between them.
 Seeing the simple rails we have today, it is difficult to visualise the hive of activity it used to be.